mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 have an external master.

 If a failover/switchover happens, the new master server is set to replicate from the cluster external master server.
-The usename and password for the replication are defined in `replication_user` and `replication_password`.
+The username and password for the replication are defined in `replication_user` and `replication_password`.
 The address and port used are the ones shown by `SHOW ALL SLAVES STATUS` on the old cluster master server.
 In the case of switchover, the old master also stops replicating